TOMToolkit/tom_hermes/README.md

 # tom_hermes
 This module adds [Hermes](https://hermes.lco.global) Broker support to the TOM Toolkit.
 Using this module, TOMs can query non-localized events in the Hermes alert archive.
+`tom_hermes` is different than other TOM Toolkit broker modules whose query results are alerts associated with specific Targets, and from which you can create Targets in your TOM). `tom_hermes` query results are non-localized events.
+In conjunction with [tom_nonlocalizedevents](https://pypi.python.org/pypi/tom-nonlocalizedevents), from your `tom_hermes` query results, you can create non-localized events in your TOM.

 ## Installation